AndreiKachur/crunchy-boots/README.md

 react-burger-menu
 slick-carousel
-react-reveal
 react-scroll-up
 react-scroll-to-top
 react-spinners
 react-icons
 react-phone-number-input

-*-App has been migrating to TypeScript.
-As result some third-party services could work unproperly.
-But it will be fixed pretty soon.

 Besides I used json-server, BEM-methodology, Redux-Thunk.
 This project was bootstrapped with [Create React App]